Contents

 SDS Section 6: Accidental Release Measures

 Includes information on responding to spills, leaks, or releases, including containment procedures and cleanup practices.
-May also include recommendations that distinguish between efforts for large and small spills when spill volume has a significant impact on the hazard.
+It may also include recommendations that distinguish between efforts for large and small spills when spill volume has a significant impact on the hazard.

 • Recommendations for use of personal precautions and protective equipment to prevent contamination to skin, eyes, and clothes